 In conclusion, an entrance gateway, an open octagonal hall, and the Garbhgriha / cella, with a Pradkshina path, all lie on the same axis.
-However, the entrance gateway has carved as Torana.
-Also, the pavilion /open hall detached from Garbhgriha.
+However, the entrance gateway has been carved as Torana.
+Also, the pavilion /open hall is detached from Garbhgriha.
 Balconies/terraces seem to project on the sides of the Garbhgriha, resting on columns.
 The pyramidal roof over the hall is in a tiered arrangement.

 Also, Read The history of architecture – From pre-historic to modernism.